lcolladotor/derfinderExample/README.md

 A set of HapMap samples was downloaded to [reads](https://github.com/lcolladotor/derfinderExample/tree/master/reads) using information from the HapMap pedigrees in [info](https://github.com/lcolladotor/derfinderExample/tree/master/info).
 The iGenome human reference needed to run __TopHat__ was downloaded in [ref](https://github.com/lcolladotor/derfinderExample/tree/master/ref).
 Then the reads were aligned using __TopHat__ in [thout](https://github.com/lcolladotor/derfinderExample/tree/master/thout) and this is the more computer intensive step in the whole analysis.

-## derfinder2 setup
+## derfinder setup

-The coverage information was processed using __derfinder2__ and prepared for downstream analyses.
+The coverage information was processed using __derfinder__ and prepared for downstream analyses.

 First, the un-filtered coverage was saved in [derCoverageInfo](https://github.com/lcolladotor/derfinderExample/tree/master/derCoverageInfo) as `fullCov.Rdata`.
 This can be useful later on for making coverage plots to visually inspect whether the method is picking up sensible regions.